wesbosse/botwes/README.md

 ## A Potential Solution

-I built my own slack bot with a custom slash command to handle this.
+_We maintain our own slack bot with a custom slash command to handle this._

 **The slash command:**